hoffmander/atomic-emails/README.md

 ## Install MJML

 Follow the instructions to install MJML, you can find it in thee [MJML documentation](https://mjml.io/documentation) or on their [MJML Git Repo](https://github.com/mjmlio/mjml).
-MJML Requires [Node.js](https://nodejs.org/en/) and I highly recommend using their syntax libraries for [Sublime](https://github.com/mjmlio/mjml-syntax) and [Atom](https://atom.io/packages/language-mjml).
+MJML Requires [Node.js](https://nodejs.org/en/) and I highly recommend using their syntax libraries for [Sublime](https://github.com/mjmlio/mjml-syntax) or [Atom](https://atom.io/packages/language-mjml).

 # Atomic Design for Emails